IndomitableIbises/Bangazon-Sprint-3/README.md

 ### Form Helpers

 Django, like Angular, has many built-in [helper tags and filters](https://docs.djangoproject.com/en/1.10/ref/templates/builtins/) when building the site templates.
 We strongly recommend reading this documentation while building your templates.

+## URLS
+'/' - homepage
+'/login' - login page and link to registration '/categories' - all categories, with three products in each category '/account' - account settings